-If your elderly loved ones have a portable medical alert button, remember them to always bring it with themselves to the bathroom.
+If your elderly loved ones have a portable medical alert button, make them remember to always bring it with them to the bathroom.
 There are some models that are waterproof, in which case they don’t have to worry that the alert button gets wet.

-If your loved ones don’t have any portable medical alert button, consider installing a fix one in the bathroom so that in case of emergency they can ask for help immediately.
+If your loved ones don’t have any portable medical alert button, consider installing a fixed one in the bathroom so that in case of emergency they can ask for help immediately.

 We have a whole article on medical alert watches with many useful tips.
 Make sure you check it out before buying.